Finera Review

 Summary

-A focused iGaming payment orchestrator with 600+ connectors, AI routing and SoftSwiss/EveryMatrix integrations.
+A focused iGaming payment orchestrator built on a 600+ connector library and AI routing, neither of which anyone outside Finera has confirmed; the SoftSwiss and EveryMatrix integrations it once claimed appear on neither platform's connector list.
 Also offers card acquiring and crypto processing.
-The 7.8 score is inflated by two algorithmic artifacts: fees at 10.0 only captures the 0.1-0.5% routing fee while ignoring underlying PSP costs, and iGaming Fit at 10.0 reflects CSV classification rather than market validation.
+Two things are easy to misread: the 0.1-0.5% prices the routing layer alone and ignores downstream PSP costs, and the iGaming focus is positioning rather than a market-validated track record.
 Finera is a young company (platform publicly launched March 2025) with no named clients and limited public financial data.
 Cyprus-based with 100+ employees.
-The product category is genuinely valuable for operators managing complex multi-PSP stacks, and the iGaming focus appears real based on conference presence and content.
+The product category is valuable for operators managing complex multi-PSP stacks, and the gambling commitment looks genuine on conference presence and content.

 Strongest Point

 iGaming-specific orchestration.
 Most payment orchestrators serve a horizontal market: eCommerce, SaaS, retail.
 Finera positions specifically for iGaming and high-risk.
-This means the routing algorithms account for gambling-specific patterns: higher decline rates, geographic restrictions by license, payment method preferences by market, and responsible gaming compliance requirements.
-The SoftSwiss and EveryMatrix connectors plug directly into iGaming infrastructure rather than requiring custom integration work.
+The routing logic is built around gambling-specific patterns: higher decline rates, geographic restrictions by license, payment method preferences by market, and responsible gaming compliance requirements.
+The SoftSwiss and EveryMatrix connectors it once advertised exist nowhere public.

 Key Limitation